How to file a claim following a disaster

 Starting your claim

-Given the widespread power and phone outages, know that you have a few options to file your claim:
+If you have insurance with Dupaco Insurance Services, you have a few options to file your claim:

-- Contact Dupaco Insurance Services at 800-373-7600, ext.
+• Contact Dupaco Insurance Services at 800-373-7600, ext.
 210, or at insurance@dupaco.com.

-- Call your carrier directly.
+• Call your insurance company directly.

-- Email your carrier directly if you use West Bend (directconnect@wbmi.com) or Pekin (callcenter@pekininsurance.com).
+• Email your carrier directly if you use West Bend (directconnect@wbmi.com) or Pekin (callcenter@pekininsurance.com).

 Document the damage